zchee/golang-wiki/HandlingIssues.md

 At any state (except New) the issue may be assigned to someone.
 Unassigned issues are considered available for anyone to address.

+# Exceptions

+Go2 issues are not labeled with any `Needs` state and are handled separately.

+[Proposals](https://github.com/golang/proposal/) follow a separate process.
+Once approved they transition to Needs Fix.

 # Milestones
 Milestones describe the timeline for issue resolution.